tsmacdonald/tsmacdonald.com/bio/index.md

 College (IL), High Point University (NC), the National Centre for Excellence in Traditional Music (Plockton, Scotland), and elsewhere.
-He also plays the viola d'amore, harpsichord, and concertina, serves on the board of the [Great Lakes Baroque](http://www.greatlakesbaroque.org/) (with artistic director [Jory Vinikour](http://www.joryvinikour.com)) and on the leadership team of his local church, and is an award-winning software developer.
+He also plays the viola d'amore, harpsichord, and concertina, serves on the board of the [Great Lakes Baroque](http://www.greatlakesbaroque.org/) (with artistic director [Jory Vinikour](http://www.joryvinikour.com)), and is an award-winning software developer.